Breaking a Lease in Plymouth, Massachusetts - Know the Laws

 Unjustified Reasons for Breaking a Lease in Massachusetts

-Generally speaking, the following reasons, on their own, are generally not enough for a landlord to release tenants from their lease obligations.
+Generally speaking, the following reasons, on their own, are generally not enough for a landlord to allow tenant breaks from their lease obligations.
 As such, the tenant would not have any legal protection against penalties imposed by landlords for failing to honor the lease.

 - The tenant bought a house.